Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to setup Azure Alerts for Service Fabric Windows node performance counters.md

 'Classic' metrics are another option for performance counter upload which is configured by adding 'metrics' section to WadCfg.
 Classic metrics do not require system managed identity, but do require resourceId and are not usable for Azure Alerts.

-For complete schema information, see [Windows Diagnostics Extension Schema](https://docs.microsoft.com/azure/azure-monitor/agents/diagnostics-extension-schema-windows) for complete schema information.
+For complete schema information, see [Windows Diagnostics Extension Schema](https://docs.microsoft.com/azure/azure-monitor/agents/diagnostics-extension-schema-windows).

 ## Getting current WadCfg